-Here we had breakfast, enjoyed the place, sunshine and everything.
+We had breakfast here, while we enjoyed the place, sunshine and everything.

 Later we opted to hike up the Loch Scourst.
-Conveniently, on the way is the Bunavoneader Whaling Station, another point of interest I wanted to see for a long time.
+Conveniently, on the way is the Bunavoneader Whaling Station, another point of interest I have wanted to see for a long time.
 Even there's not much left, it is reportedly the most preserved whaling base in the northern hemisphere.

 One thing that still stands strong is its over 100 years old smokestack.

 Having an interest in such industrial sites, I went to get a closer look at it.
 I also got another fresh shower as a bonus.
 The weather here changes sharply, and it adds glamour to the location.

 By the time we went up the loch, the weather was different again.